 Space Industry Revenues and GDP Contributions

-Because of the pandemic-linked decline, the space sector had a negative average annual growth rate of -3.29% between 2017 and 2021.
+Because of the pandemic‑linked decline, the space sector had a negative average annual growth rate of about −3.29% between 2017 and 2021.
 Despite the decline in revenues, the space sector’s contribution to Canada’s GDP increased between 2020 and 2021.
-In 2020, the industry contributed $2.7 billion to the GDP and $2.8 billion in 2021.
+In 2020, the industry contributed $2.7 billion to GDP and $2.8 billion in 2021. **More recent data show the contribution continuing to grow, with an estimated $3.2 billion in 2022 and $3.4 billion in 2023, a new record high.

 The Majority of Canadian Space Industry Companies Are SMEs

-In 2021, 93% of all Canadian space companies were small or medium-sized (SMEs).
-The SMEs accounted for 42% of the sector’s revenues and employed 30% of the sector’s workforce.
+Records show that around 93% of all Canadian space companies are small or medium-sized (SMEs).
+The SMEs account for 42% of the sector’s revenues and employ 30% of the sector’s workforce.
 Canadian space industry SMEs concentrate heavily on engineering, research, and consulting activities.

-Despite the majority of the companies being SMEs, most of the revenues, 95%, were generated by the top 30 space organisations, which include 26 companies and four universities.
-The top 30 organisations also represented almost 69% of the space sector’s employment and accounted for 81% of research and development.
+Despite the majority of the companies being SMEs, most of the revenues, 95%, are generated by the top 30 space organisations, which includes 26 companies and four universities.
+The top 30 organisations also represent almost 69% of the space sector’s employment and account for 81% of research and development.

 However, the top 30 companies are not as innovative as the smaller companies.
 Most of the new patents and innovations in Canada come from SMEs.
-In 2021, SMEs were responsible for 74% of inventions and 61% of registered patents.
+In general, SMEs are responsible for around 3/4 of inventions and 3/5 of registered patents.

 Most of Canada’s Space Industry is in Ontario And Quebec